TREAT YOURSELF TO A GLORIOUS AUTUMN BREAK IN KALKAN

 • Across the bay lies the popular town of Kalkan, which can be reached by a pleasant jaunt in the resort’s water taxi.

-• In the apartment, the west-facing main room has a living area on one side, including a sofa, cable television and DVD and on the other side, there is a double bed, wardrobe and telephone.
+• In the apartment, the west-facing main room has a living area on one side, including a sofa, cable television and DVD and on the other side, there is a double bed and wardrobe.

 • In the kitchen there is a full size fridge, a toaster, kettle, microwave and hob unit, utensils and crockery for four, an iron, ironing board, drying frame and some basic provisions to enable you to make a drink on arrival.